Writing Support FAQs

 -

-I am not a student.
-Can I meet with a consultant?
+I am not a University of Richmond student.
+Can I meet with a Writing Consultant?

-Consultations are only for University of Richmond students, but we can refer you to private tutors in the area.
+Consultations are only for University of Richmond students currently enrolled in credit-bearing courses, but we can refer you to private tutors in the area if you are interested.
 We also encourage you to check out our repository of online resources.